ENSCO: Management of the Transportation Technology Center

+Logo of the U.S. Department of Transportation, Federal Railroad Administration, Transportation Technology Center, operated by ENSCO, Inc.

-In March 2021 ENSCO was awarded a US$571 million contract to manage the Transportation Technology Center (TTC) in Pueblo, Colorado; the transition from the former contractor, Transportation Technology Center, Inc., was completed in October 2022.
-The contract has a five-year base period and three five-year renewal options.
-ENSCO also announced the formation of the Center for Surface Transportation Testing and Academic Research (C-STTAR) consortium, including eight universities and academic research centers, to assist with research "across all modes of surface transportation" at TTC.
+In March 2021, the FRA awarded a US$571 million "care, custody, and control" contract to ENSCO to assume responsibility for operations and maintenance of the Transportation Technology Center in Pueblo.
+The transition from the former contractor, Transportation Technology Center, Inc., was completed as scheduled in October 2022, The contract has a five-year base period and three five-year renewal options.

+In addition, ENSCO was charged with expanding the use of the center to support more general ground transportation research.
+Accordingly, ENSCO announced the formation of the Center for Surface Transportation Testing and Academic Research (C-STTAR) consortium, including eight universities and academic research centers, to assist with research "across all modes of surface transportation" at the Transportation Technology Center.
 Other members of the C-STTAR consortium include: